mcci-catena/bootloader/README.md

 Signature checks are slow -- about 10 seconds on an STM32L0 at 32 MHz.
 This is acceptable, as it only happens during a firmware update.

-## Technical Discussion
+## MCCI / STM32L0 Deployment Details

-The boot loader is coded for clarity and ease of understanding and review.
-The bootloader manages firmware update from SPI flash; it is the application's job to get the data into the SPI flash.
-No conditional compiles are used in the C files.
-The bootloader supplies its own link script.
-A "platform interface" structure separates the business logic of the bootloader from the low-level hardware-dependent functions.
+This section describes how MCCI deploys the boot loader in our MCCI Catena&reg; products based on the Murata ABZ module.

-Hashing and signature-verification functions are provided by the "TweetNaCl" library, via the "MCCI TweetNaCl" library.
+The boot loader occupies up to 20k of flash, starting at the base of the flash region.

-The overall goal for review is to make the bootloader's operations *explicit* rather than depending on *implicit* behavior.
-For example, the bootloader does not use the normal C runtime startup, but is rather invoked directly from the reset vector of the bootloader.
-The bootloader and the linker script cooperate so that RAM variables (and RAM-based code) get initialized very early in the boot.
+- The STM32 on-chip boot loader requires that the vector table be at the beginning of flash, so it makes more sense for the boot loader to be entirely at the beginning of flash.

-The boot loader the occupies up to 20k of flash, starting at the base of the flash region.
-The STM32 on-chip bootloader requires that the vector table be at the beginning of flash, so it makes more sense for the boot loader to be entirely at the beginning of flash.
+- The bootloader actually take less than 0x3000 bytes, so it could fit in 12k bytes, leaving more flash for applications.
+We reserve 20k on MCCI systems both for future-proofing and to allow enhanced bootloaders with debugging, in-built serial download, and so forth.

 On the STM32L0, after programming, MCCI marks the boot loader's memory region as write-protected by default, by setting `FLASH_WRPROT1` bits 0..4 (as appropriate for the actual size of the bootloader).
 This protects the bootloader against erasure by anything except mass erase.

 The boot loader also references the MCCI manufacturing data sector, which is the 4k-byte sector located at the top of the flash region.
 (The manufacturing data sector is defined by the header file `Catena_FlashParam.h` in Catena-Arduino-Platform.
 A sector is used because that's the write-protect granularity. `FLASH_WRPROT2` bit 15 is normally set to protect this sector from erasure or accidental modification.)

-To summarize:
+Memory layout:

 |   Base     |      Top     | Size | Contents
 :-----------:|:------------:|:----:|---------